featuremine/tutorials/market-data01-feedhandler/README.md

 ## **Introduction**

 In the high-stakes world of financial markets, mere microseconds—or even nanoseconds—can determine the success or failure of a trade.
 It's undisputed: **low-latency and reliable** market data is paramount.
 The vast expanse of trading operations stretches across a complicated, **distributed** network of computational processes globally, each craving up-to-date market data.
 Within this web, enterprises employ a plethora of tools and technologies.
-To maintain coherence, **versatility, and interoperability** across a wide spectrum of technologies becomes crucial.
-Furthermore, trading at its core is a competitive experimental science.
+To maintain coherence, **versatility and interoperability** across a wide spectrum of technologies becomes crucial.
+Furthermore, trading, at its core, is a competitive experimental science.
 The prowess of a market data platform in swiftly **capturing** and availing data for research and simulations is paramount for adaptive reactions to market flux.

-The intricate balance of demands on trading technology is what makes algorithmic trading such a formidable and captivating endeavor.
-Our mission through this blog series is to conceptualize a market data platform that addresses these multifaceted requirements.
+Our blog series aims to conceptualize a market data platform that addresses the intricate balance of demands on trading technology which makes algorithmic trading a formidable and captivating endeavor.
 In this inaugural entry, we'll delve deep into the low-latency facet of trading.
 Herein, we'll construct a rapid Binance Feed Server in C++, deploy multiple servers simultaneously for optimal load distribution, scrutinize the feed server's performance, and culminate with crafting a basic trade plotter via the Python API.

 But why is swift market data indispensable in trading?
 Timely reactions to market swings are crucial.
 A tardy trading strategy risks outdated data, jeopardizing its efficiency by the time orders penetrate the market.
 Contemporary trading is fiercely competitive, where immediate action on lucrative trades holds the key.
 Conversely, sluggish strategies risk "adverse selection"—settling for trades discarded by others.
 Data lags can lead to packet loss, skewing market perspectives and potentially causing data backlogs—particularly in non-parallelizable strategies.
 An efficient market data system economizes resources.
 Imagine the fiscal contrast in operating five servers versus twenty; it resonates with both small and large-scale entities.